Executive Board

 In his free time, Ed enjoys playing football, cycling, running and snowboarding.

-Rev Judith Sumner – Lead trustee for communities
+Rev Judith Sumner – Lead Trustee for Communities

 Rev Judith Sumner was ordained in 2016 and is an associate minister at Reading Minster.
 Before ordination, she was a primary school teacher and has experience in mental health chaplaincy.